 Adam Gaiser (Ph.D. ’05, University of Virginia, History of Religions) teaches courses in Islamic studies.
-His research focuses on the development of early Kharijites and Ibadiyya, especially on how these groups negotiated their identity among in the context of Arabian, Mesopotamian and North African cultural-religious settings.
+His research focuses on the development of early Kharijites and Ibadiyya, and on medieval Muslim sectarianism in general.
 Dr. Gaiser also teaches courses on Shi‘ism, Islam in North America, Islamic Law, the Prophet Muhammad and the Qur’an.

 - Early Islamic Sectarianism: Kharijites, Ibadites and Shi‘ites